I provide culturally responsive couples, family, and individual sex therapy in private practice to clients residing in California.

 Stanford University

-In addition to her clinical work, Dr. Ludin has dedicated significant time investigating the links between relational and sexual health, emotional connectedness, and intimate partner and sexual violence in adolescents and adults.
-She is an expert in issues at the intersection of sexual risk and health behaviors, consent-oriented education, and mental health.
+In addition to her clinical practice, Dr. Ludin’s research and teaching have focused on the links between relational and sexual health, emotional connectedness, and intimate partner and sexual violence.
+She is recognized as an expert in areas related to sexual risk and health behaviors, consent education, and trauma-informed mental health care.